magicbug/QTrigdoppler/README.md

 });
 ```

-## Notes
 - The web client (`web_api_client.html`) demonstrates all available features and can be used as a reference.
-- All events are real-time and changes are reflected immediately in the desktop app and all connected clients.
 - The server must be running and accessible from your network for remote clients to connect.

 For more advanced integration, see the code in `web_api_client.html` or contact the project maintainers.